Simon Francis (footballer): Post-playing career

 Having since retired from professional football, Francis took over a local academy from ex-Bournemouth captain Harry Arter now named Simon Francis Academy.

-On 30 June 2021, Francis re-joined AFC Bournemouth in an assistant first-team technical director capacity, supporting Richard Hughes and the recruitment team in identifying and securing transfer targets.
+On 30 June 2021, Francis re-joined Bournemouth in an assistant first-team technical director capacity, supporting Richard Hughes and the recruitment team in identifying and securing transfer targets.

 On 5 March 2024, following the announcement of Hughes' departure, Francis' promotion to first-team technical director was confirmed, beginning the role in the summer.

+On 4 May 2026, it was announced that Francis would depart his role as first-team technical director at the end of the season, bringing an end to a 15-year association with Bournemouth.